yy28/sql-docs.zh-cn/docs/relational-databases/clr-integration-database-objects-user-defined-types/creating-user-defined-types.md

     public override string ToString()
     {
         // Since InvokeIfReceiverIsNull defaults to 'true'
-        // this test is unneccesary if Point is only being called
+        // this test is unnecessary if Point is only being called
         // from SQL.
         if (this.IsNull)
             return "NULL";